dvorka/mindforger/deps/zlib-win/README.md

 This is a copy of Windows port of Zlib 1.2.3.

-Header files in the `include` folder were taken from [Zlib dev package](http://gnuwin32.sourceforge.net/downlinks/zlib-lib-zip.php).
+**Header files** in the `include` folder were taken from [Zlib dev package](http://gnuwin32.sourceforge.net/downlinks/zlib-lib-zip.php).

-`include/zconf.h` was patched to fix compilation on Windows, using the following diff:
+Configuration header `include/zconf.h` was patched to fix compilation on Windows - diff:
 ```
   289,294c289,291
   < #  if not defined(WINDOWS) && not defined(WIN32)